sarl/sarl/sarl-officialdoc/src/main/documentation/tutorials/SreExtension.md

 that takes the injection module instance (replied by the second function to be defined).
 Then, it is possible to specify more attributes for the Bootique module, such as:

 * The name of the provider with the function [:providerNamefct:] that takes the name of the module as argument.
 The function [:namefct:] replies this name.
-It already defined into the super type.
+It is already defined into the super type.
-* A description for the extension that is shown up into the help page of the application.
+* A description for the extension that is shown up in the help page of the application.
 * The specification of the overridden modules.
 The function [:overridesfct:] replies the list of the injection module typenames that are overridden by your extension.
 By default, this function replies an empty list.

 The function [:modulefct:] must be defined for creating the instance of the injection module.

-The function [:overridesfct:] must reply the list of the module types that are overridden by the extension.
+The function [:overridesfct:] must reply the list of the module types that are overridden by the extension, here the original logging module from Janus.

-To conclude this section, the builder that is created this class is used by the Bootique framework in order to create and include your extension into the application.
+To conclude this section, the builder is used by the Bootique framework to create and include your extension into the application.

 ### Define the Bootique module provider as Java service

-Defining the Bootique injection module provider, as in the previous section is not enough to enable Bootique to use your extension.
+Defining the Bootique injection module provider, as in the previous section, is not enough to enable Bootique to use your extension.
-Indeed, the Bootique must find your library dynamically on the application classpath.
+Indeed, the Bootique must find your library dynamically (at run-time) on the application classpath.
 Java framework defines a standard for discovering new features on the classpath: the Java services.

 > **_Caution:_** the Java services are different than the SRE services.
-The first services are defined in order
+The first services are defined by JAva Consortium
-> to extend your application dynamically (similar to plugins).
-The second services are designed to run the agents.
+> in order to extend your application dynamically (similar to plugins).
+The second services are designed to run the agents
+> in the Janus framework.

 It is almost easy to provide your Bootique module provider to the Bootique framework.
 Indeed a Bootique module provider is assimilated to a Java service, and could be declared according to this Java standard.

-There is two methods for declared a Java service: one for Java 8 or higher, and one for Java 11 or higher.
 [:Fact:](io.sarl.lang.core.SARLVersion::MINIMAL_JDK_VERSION_IN_SARL_PROJECT_CLASSPATH == "17")

+There is two methods for declared a Java service: one for Java 8 to 10, and one for Java 11 or higher.
+Even if SARL requires the version [:Dynamic:](io.sarl.lang.core.SARLVersion::MINIMAL_JDK_VERSION_IN_SARL_PROJECT_CLASSPATH) of the Java Virtual Machine, The two methods are explained because they are still usable in Java [:Dynamic:](io.sarl.lang.core.SARLVersion::MINIMAL_JDK_VERSION_IN_SARL_PROJECT_CLASSPATH) applications.

 **For Java 8 or higher:** You must create a file into the folder `META-INF/services` with the name `io.bootique.BQModuleProvider` (that is the fully qualified name of the Bootique module provider class).
 Each line of this file contains the fully qualified name of an implementation of